sigh/Stern-Brocot-Tree/enumerate.md

   </canvas>
 </div>

-To further explore the Stern-Brocot and Calkin-Wilf trees go to [https://sigh.github.io/Stern-Brocot-Tree/](https://sigh.github.io/Stern-Brocot-Tree/).
+To further explore the Stern-Brocot and Calkin-Wilf trees with an interactive demo, see:
+[https://sigh.github.io/Stern-Brocot-Tree/](https://sigh.github.io/Stern-Brocot-Tree/).

 ---